weka/weka-on-openshift/README.md

 # WEKA On OpenShift

-This README explains the steps to be taken to deploy WEKA on OpenShift 4.20 and above.
+This README explains the steps to be taken to deploy WEKA on OpenShift.

+WEKA is a high-performance filesystem that is fully containerized.
+Deploy and maintain storage clusters using the WEKA Operator.
+Clusters are YAML-based, making automation a reality.

+OpenShift is an enterprise-grade container orchestrator, built and maintained by Red Hat.

 # PREREQUISITES

 - A working OpenShift cluster.
-A non-HCP cluster is required.
+A non-Hosted Control Plane cluster is required.
   - 6 nodes recommended (3 control plane + 3 worker nodes).
   - Minimum 12 vCPUs per node (16 recommended).
 - Access to host ports 14000 - 40000.
 If using a cloud service provider like AWS, add rules in appropriate Security Groups.

+## SUPPORTED OPENSHIFT VERSIONS AND DEPLOYMENTS
+Versions `4.17` and above are known to work with WEKA.

+Self-managed OpenShift installs are known to work with WEKA.
+Bare-metal deployments and user provisioned infrastructure on clouds fall in this category.

+Fully-managed OpenShift installs (ROSA, ARO, OpenShift on IBM Cloud, OpenShift Dedicated) are NOT known to work.
+This is due to lack of master node access.

+>[!WARNING]
-  *UPDATE: Hosted Control Plane clusters do not work, on account of certain required CRDs not being exposed (such as `MachineConfig`), making it hard to update HugePagesConfig*
+> Hosted Control Plane clusters do not work, on account of certain required CRDs not being exposed (such as `MachineConfig`), making it hard to update HugePagesConfig.

+## SUPPORTED WEKA VERSIONS
+Versions `v1.9.0` and later are known to work with OpenShift.

+It is **always** recommended to use the most recent available version of the WEKA Operator.
+Releases are published here: <https://get.weka.io/ui/operator>.

 # STEPS TO DEPLOY WEKACLUSTER

+Assuming a working OpenShift cluster is available, here are the steps to deploy a wekaCluster.

-0.1 Make Master nodes scheduleable.
+## 0.1 Make Master nodes scheduleable
 For workloads on Master nodes that require access to WEKA storage, this makes sense.

 ```
-oc edit schedulers.config.openshift.io cluster
+$ oc edit schedulers.config.openshift.io cluster
 Make mastersSchedulable: true
 ```

-0.2 Update hugePages config on worker and master nodes.
+## 0.2 Update hugePages config on worker and master nodes
+As described in the [docs](https://docs.weka.io/kubernetes/weka-operator-deployments#kubernetes-cluster-and-node-requirements), set the desired number of hugePages on all nodes in the OpenShift cluster.

 ```
-oc create -f worker-hpc.yaml
+$ oc create -f worker-hpc.yaml
-oc create -f master-hpc.yaml
+$ oc create -f master-hpc.yaml
 ```

-1. Deploy WEKA Operator v1.9.0 or newer:
+## 1. Deploy WEKA Operator v1.9.0 or newer:
+Use Helm to install the WEKA operator.

 ```
-helm upgrade --create-namespace \
+$ helm upgrade --create-namespace \
     --install weka-operator oci://quay.io/weka.io/helm/weka-operator \
     --namespace weka-operator-system \
     --version v1.9.0 \